 Establishing, and maintaining internal and external Quality Assurance Audit programs;

 The Repair Station’s Continuing Analysis and Surveillance (CAS) program to continually monitor operational matters such as repair scheduling, control and accountability of work forms, conformance to instructions pertaining to work forms, other technical instructions, and compliance with procedural requirements.
-The CAS addresses the adequacy of equipment and facilities, parts stocking, protection and competency of technicians, and housekeeping.
+The CAS addresses the adequacy of equipment and facilities, parts stocking, protection, safety and competency of technicians, and housekeeping.
 Details are contained in the Quality Control Manual.

 Securing and maintaining current technical data on all units overhauled, or repaired by the repair station.
 This material will consist of manufacturers overhaul manuals, service bulletins, and any other documentation acceptable to the administrator.